-Applications submitted through Grants.gov constitute a submission as electronically signed applications.
+Applications submitted through Grants.gov constitute an electronically signed application.
 When submitting the application through Grants.gov, the name of the applicant's AOR will be inserted into the signature line of the application.

-Page 7 of 38 FY 2016 NSGP NOFO Applicants experiencing difficulties accessing information or who have any questions should call the Grants.gov customer support hotline at (800) 518-4726 or email Grants.gov at support@grants.gov.
+Applicants experiencing difficulties accessing information or who have any questions should call the Grants.gov customer support hotline at (800) 518-4726 or email Grants.gov at support@grants.gov.

-The federal awarding agency may not make a federal award to an applicant until the applicant has complied with all applicable DUNS and SAM requirements and, if an applicant has not fully complied with the requirements by the time the federal awarding agency is ready to make a federal award, the federal awarding agency may determine that the applicant is not qualified to receive a federal award and use that determination as a basis for making a federal award to another applicant.
+The Federal awarding agency may not make a Federal award to an applicant until the applicant has complied with all applicable DUNS and SAM requirements and, if an applicant has not fully complied with the requirements by the time the Federal awarding agency is ready to make a Federal award, the Federal awarding agency may determine that the applicant is not qualified to receive a Federal award and use that determination as a basis for making a Federal award to another applicant.